MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/correct.rst

 =======
 .. _ch.cmd.correct:

-The :literal:`correct` command (i.e. orbit correction) provides a simple interface to compute the orbit steering correction and setup the kickers of the sequences from the analysis of their :literal:`track` and :literal:`twiss` mtables.
+The :var:`correct` command (i.e. orbit correction) provides a simple interface to compute the orbit steering correction and setup the kickers of the sequences from the analysis of their :var:`track` and :var:`twiss` mtables.

 .. code-block::
-	:caption: Synopsis of the :literal:`correct` command with default setup.
+	:caption: Synopsis of the :var:`correct` command with default setup.
 	:name: fig-correct-synop

 	mlst = correct {